 Professional development benefits are a great way to achieve two goals with one policy.

 Most employees want to work in a place that supports their personal and professional growth.
 Denying them that avenue for growth results in the dreaded dead-end job.

 But it gets better.

-Professional development programs don't just provide employees with an opportunity to reach toward self-actualization and become the best they can be -- they also have the unique advantage of improving employee performance.
+Professional development programs don't just provide employees with the opportunity to reach toward self-actualization and become the best they can be — they also have the unique advantage of improving employee performance.
 The earlier they're implemented, the more their effects can magnify across an employee's tenure.